cucumber/gherkin/dart/README.md

 }
 ```

-Malformed Gherkin is reported as a `parseError` envelope, not thrown.
+Malformed Gherkin is reported as a `parseError` envelope rather than being thrown.

 ## Development